Calico Rock Museum & Visitor Center

 Long before the first settlers arrived, these hills and this river were home.
 The Native History wing honors the peoples who shaped this land for thousands of years.

 The Ozarks were not empty when the first European settlers arrived.
 This wing tells the story of the Indigenous peoples who called this land home — with honesty, depth, and respect.
-At its center stands a hand-built Shawnee wickiup, constructed with traditional materials, that stops every visitor in their tracks.
+At its center stands a hand-built Shawnee wickiup, constructed with traditional materials, that stops visitors in their tracks.

-"The wickiup alone is worth the trip.
-I've never seen anything like it in a museum this size."
+“The wickiup alone is worth the trip.
+I have never seen anything like it in a museum this size.”

 - Native American trading exhibit and keelboat display

-- Trail of Tears — documented with care and historical depth
+- Trail of Tears exhibit documented with care and historical depth

-- Blending Cultures exhibit — the meeting of Native and settler worlds
+- Blending Cultures exhibit exploring the meeting of Native and settler worlds

-- Artifacts, tools, and cultural objects from the region's first peoples
+- Artifacts, tools, natural materials, and cultural objects connected to the region’s first peoples

 Settler History